 Our average turnaround time for settlements is only 2 days.
 Should you need a case rushed, just ask and we’ll do our best to accommodate.

-Average time for U&C adjustment recommendations is also 2 days.
+The average time for U&C adjustment recommendations is also 2 days.
 As with settlements, we accept special requests for expedited repricing.

 *varies based on the multiple of Medicare utilized